Yasmin Zadeh : Photography / Education

-An urban wanderer by nature; my photographic practice documents city spaces, social housing, high rise brutalist architecture and derelict urban environments that so dominate contemporary landscapes today.
-Time, duration and transition within urban spaces are themes strongly present in my work, along with a sculptural use of light and tone.
+An urban wanderer by nature; my photographic practice documents city spaces, social housing, brutalist architecture and derelict urban environments that so dominate contemporary landscapes today.
+Time, duration and transition within urban spaces are themes strongly present in my work.

 I trained as a Graphic Designer at Camberwell College of Arts, before going on to work for The Barbican and United Visual Artists.

-I am currently studying for my Masters in Photography and Urban Cultures at Goldsmiths, combining sociology principles with my photographic practice.
+I am currently completing an MA in Photography and Urban Cultures at Goldsmiths; combining urban sociology theories with my photographic practice.

 contact : firstname.lastname@example.org